Trump OKs wider Syria oil mission, raising legal questions

 He added that while the U.S. Constitution bestows significant war powers on the president, those are generally meant to be about self-defense and for the collective defense of the country.
 Arguing that securing the oil is necessary for national security “just strikes me as a bridge too far,” he said.

-Members of Congress, including Sen. Tim Kaine, D-Va., have also raised objections to the Trump administration using the AUMF as a basis for war against a sovereign government.
+Members of Congress, including Kaine, have also raised objections to the Trump administration using the AUMF as a basis for war against a sovereign government.
 That type of action, he and others have argued, required approval by Congress.

 U.S. officials said the order approved by Trump does not include any mandate for the U.S. to take Syria’s oil.
 Trump has said multiple times that the U.S. is “keeping the oil.”
 But the White House and the Pentagon have so far been unable to explain what he means by that.
 Defense Secretary Mark Esper said Friday he “interprets” Trump’s remarks to mean the military should deny IS access to the oil fields.